The Best Backpacking Tents of 2017

 Criteria For Evaluation

 After soliciting feedback from over 50 people over the course of several years, here are what we have found to be the most important factors for finding a quality backpacking tent to be comfort, weather resistance, weight and packed size, ease of setup, and durability.
 The cumulative score of these metrics provided us with each tent's overall performance score, which is shown in descending order in the rating table below.

 We also include other important factors in our assessment, such as, does the tent get wet from falling rain when someone enters?
 Can a six-foot-tall person sit up inside or lie down without their feet touching the walls?
 Does the fly protect the inner tent from splashback and spindrift?
 Many of the models tending towards luxury on the spectrum will have little extra features like pockets for storing door when open or fancy magnet clasps to tie back flaps.
 We love lots of storage options and pockets in our luxury models — weight savings is usually not a consideration in these tents although we love the generous pockets of the Big Agnes Copper Spur UL2 for such a light weight backpacking tent.

-The most livable tent we tested was the REI Half Dome 2 Plus, a roomy palace with a large floor area and two gigantic vestibules.
-The Plus version features an extra 10 inches in length and 4 inches in width over the standard REI Half Dome 2, and it makes for a more spacious and comfortable tent.
+The most comfortable tent we tested was the REI Half Dome 2 Plus, a roomy palace with a large floor area and two gigantic vestibules.
+The Plus version features an extra 10 inches in length and four inches in width over the standard REI Half Dome 2, and it makes for a more spacious and comfortable tent.
 It also has four kick-stand vents in the top of the fly to keep air flowing inside but keep the rain out.